 Upon entering the TURC program, students agree to fulfill certain obligations.
 These include:

-- Submitting required progress reports to the Arts and Sciences TURC Director, Kristen Oertel by the required deadlines.
+- Submitting required progress reports to the Arts and Sciences TURC Director, Danielle Macdonald by the required deadlines.

 - Undertaking a meaningful community service project that involves more than a token number of hours or effort.
 Students are encouraged to speak with their service recipients to identify and articulate goals and steps for achieving such goals through their efforts.
 Community service activities should go beyond mere volunteerism or the student’s normal activities for their living groups (e.g., fraternity, sorority, residence hall) or religious communities.

-- TURC students are required to participate in the University of Tulsa Student Research Colloquium, which is held annually during the spring semester.
-There are many forms of participation, and notices are normally sent to all students by University TURC Associate Director Nona Charleston.
-Students who wish to learn about opportunities for participation, including serving as a judge or in some other capacity in lieu of a research presentation, must contact email@example.com by February 10 to make appropriate arrangements.
+- TURC students are required to participate in The University of Tulsa Student Research Colloquium, which is held annually during the spring semester.
+There are many forms of participation, and notices are normally sent to all students from the Office of Integrative and Experiential Learning.
+Students who wish to learn about opportunities for participation, including serving as a judge or in some other capacity in lieu of a research presentation, must contact the Office of Integrative and Experiential Learning at email@example.com by February 10 to make appropriate arrangements.

 - Different academic departments may have special rules or procedures governing TURC projects.
 Once a student has located a mentor, the mentor should be asked about additional department requirements